Fermat's and Euler's Theorem

 The Fermat primality test is a probabilistic algorithm used to determine whether a given number is likely prime or composite.
 It works based on Fermat's Little Theorem as follows:

-1.Select a random integer $a$:
+1.Select a random integer a

-Choose a random integer $a$ such that $1<a<n$, where $n$ is the number being tested for primality.
+Choose a random integer a such that 1<a<n, where n is the number being tested for primality.

-2.Check if $a^{n−1}≡1\pmod{n}$:
+2.Check if an11(modn):

-Compute $a^{n−1}\pmod{n}$.
-If the result is not congruent to 1, then $n$ is definitely composite.
+Compute an1(modn).
+If the result is not congruent to 1, then n is definitely composite.

-3.Repeat the test with different $a$:
+3.Repeat the test with different a:

-Repeat steps 1 and 2 with different random values of $a$.
-If $n$ passes the test for a certain number of randomly chosen $a$ values, it is considered likely prime.
+Repeat steps 1 and 2 with different random values of a.
+If n passes the test for a certain number of randomly chosen a values, it is considered likely prime.

 Despite its probabilistic nature and the existence of Carmichael numbers, the Fermat primality test is still valuable, particularly for large numbers, as it provides a quick way to filter out many composites efficiently.
 It is often used as a preliminary test before applying more rigorous primality tests, such as the Miller-Rabin primality test or the AKS primality test.